Tokyo to test snow machines for sweltering 2020 summer Olympics

 Officials measured the wet bulb globe temperature (WBGT), which factors in temperature, humidity, wind speed and solar radiation, as rising as high as 31.7, exceeding a threshold of 31 at which Tokyo authorities urge citizens against exercise.

-To avoid the hottest part of the day, the marathons will start at 6 a.m., with major roads on much of the 26-mile (42 km) route surfaced with a resin-based material organisers say will reflect infrared rays to cut its temperature as much as 8 degrees C.
+To avoid the hottest part of the day, the marathons will start at 6am, with major roads on much of the 42km route surfaced with a resin-based material organisers say will reflect infrared rays to cut its temperature as much as 8 degrees Celsius.

-Last month, heat concerns prompted the International Triathlon Union to shorten the distance of the run segment in a qualifying event in Tokyo for the July 24-Aug.
-9 Olympics.
+Last month, heat concerns prompted the International Triathlon Union to shorten the distance of the run segment in a qualifying event in Tokyo for the July 24 to Aug 9 Olympics.

 Several days earlier, several athletes competing in the 2019 World Rowing Junior Championships were treated for heatstroke, media said.